-Preferred Stock

-On September 23, 2013, the Company entered into a Share Cancellation / Exchange / Return to Treasury Agreement with Paul Rosenberg, the chief executive officer of mCig, Inc., for the cancellation of 230,000,000 shares of our common stock held by Mr. Rosenberg in exchange for 23,000,000 shares of our company's Series A Preferred Stock.
-Under the terms of the Agreement the Preferred Shares are convertible and can be exchanged for a stated number of shares of the company's common stock, but not earlier than one year after the date of signature of the agreement.
+Preferred Stock On September 23, 2013, the Company entered into a Share Cancellation / Exchange / Return to Treasury Agreement with Paul Rosenberg, the President and CEO of mCig, Inc., for the cancellation of 230,000,000 shares of common stock held by Mr. Rosenberg in exchange for 23,000,000 shares of the Company's Series A Preferred stock.
+Under the terms of the agreement, the Preferred shares are convertible and can be exchanged for a stated number of shares of the Company's common stock, but not earlier than one year after the agreement is signed.

 On April 10, 2014, the Share Cancellation / Exchange / Return to Treasury Agreement was amended.
-Under terms of the amended agreement, all or any part of the Preferred Shares held by Shareholder can be converted at any time or from time to time, and can be exchanged for a stated number of the company's Common Stock Shares.
+Under the terms of the amended agreement, all or any part of the Preferred shares held by shareholder can be converted at any time or from time to time, and can be exchanged for a stated number of the Company's common stock shares.

-As of May 30, 2014, there were no set conversion terms for the Series A preferred stock either in the certificate of designation of mCig's Series A preferred stock or in the agreement, as amended, under which Mr. Rosenberg received 23,000,000 shares of Series A preferred stock.
+As of May 30, 2014, there were no set conversion terms for the Series A Preferred stock either in the certificate of designation of mCig Inc.'s Series A Preferred stock or in the agreement, as amended, under which Mr. Rosenberg received 23,000,000 shares of Series A Preferred stock.

-The Board of Directors determines the stated number of the Company's common stock shares into which the Series A preferred shares can be converted into - both with respect to the 23,000,000 Series A preferred shares already issued and with respect to the remaining 27,000,000 authorized but unissued shares of Series A preferred stock.
+The Board of Directors determines the stated number of the Company's common stock shares into which the Series A Preferred shares can be converted into - both with respect to the 23,000,000 Series A Preferred shares already issued and with respect to the remaining 27,000,000 authorized but unissued shares of Series A Preferred stock.

-The Series A Preferred shares of mCig, Inc. carry ten (10) votes per each share of Preferred stock while mCig, Inc's common shares carry one (1) vote per each share outstanding.
-Thus, a logical conversion ratio for Mr. Rosenberg's 23,000,000 Series A preferred shares would be 10:1 indicating the Preferred shares are exchangeable into 230,000,000 common shares in the Company.
+The Series A Preferred shares of mCig, Inc. carry ten (10) votes per each share of Preferred stock, while mCig, Inc.'s common shares carry one (1) vote per each share outstanding.

-On April 11, 2014, the Company filed a Certificate of Correction with the Secretary of State of the State of Nevada, solely to correct an error found in the Certificate of Designation, originally filed on September 11, 2013 (the "Prior Filing").
-The Prior Filing incorrectly stated that shareholders have no preemptive rights to subscribe for, purchase or receive any part of any new or additional shares of any class, whether now or hereinafter authorized, or of bonds or debentures, or other evidences of indebtedness convertible into or exchangeable for shares of any class, but all such new or additional shares of any class, or any bond, debentures or other evidences of indebtedness convertible into or exchangeable for shares, may be issued and disposed of by the Board of Directors on such terms and for such consideration (to the extent permitted by law), and to such person or persons as the Board of Directors in their absolute discretion may deem advisable.
+On April 11, 2014, the Company filed a Certificate of Correction with the Secretary of State of the State of Nevada, solely to correct an error found in the Certificate of Designation, originally filed on September 11, 2013 (the "Prior

+On April 11, 2014, the Company fined a Certificate of Coffection with the Secretary or State of the State of Nevada, souther 1 for Filing.
+The original filing incorrectly stated that the shareholders had no preemptive rights to subscribe for, purchase or receive any part of any new or additional shares of any class, whether now or hereinafter authorized, or of bonds or debentures, or other evidences of indebtedness convertible into or exchangeable for shares of any class, or any bond, debentures or other evidences of indebtedness convertible into or exchangeable for shares, may be issued and disposed of by the Board of Directors on such terms and for such consideration (to the extent permitted by law), and to such person or persons as the Board of Directors in their absolute discretion may deem advisable.